-Have you been considering opening a Barre3 Franchise, a Pure Barre Franchise, or a Bar Method Franchise?
+Have you been considering opening a Barre3 Franchise, a Barre Franchise, or a Bar Method Franchise?

 The Typical Barre Franchise Average Numbers (per FDD):